qianglise/python-for-hpc/content/cupy.md

 # CUPY

 :::{questions}
-- What syntax is used to make a lesson?
+- How could I make my Python code to run on a GPU
-- How do you structure a lesson effectively for teaching?
+- How do I copy data to the GPU memory
-- `questions` are at the top of a lesson and provide a starting point for what you might learn.
-It is usually a bulleted list.
+-
 :::

 :::{objectives}
-- Show a complete lesson page with all of the most common structures.
+- Be able to find out if a variable is stored in the CPU or GPU memory
+- Be able to copy data from host to device memory and vice versa
+- Be able to profile a simple function and estimate the speed-up by using GPU
-- ...
+...

 This is also a holdover from the carpentries-style.
 It could usually be left off.